torvalds/linux/Documentation/media/kapi/v4l2-subdev.rst

 tricky work for you.

-Each :c:type:`v4l2_subdev` contains function pointers that sub-device drivers can implement (or leave ``NULL`` if it is not applicable).
-Since sub-devices can do so many different things and you do not want to end up with a huge ops struct of which only a handful of ops are commonly implemented, the function pointers are sorted according to category and each category has its own ops struct.
+Each :c:type:`v4l2_subdev` contains function pointers that sub-device drivers can implement (or leave ``NULL`` if it is yest applicable).
+Since sub-devices can do so many different things and you do yest want to end up with a huge ops struct of which only a handful of ops are commonly implemented, the function pointers are sorted according to category and each category has its own ops struct.

-The top-level ops struct contains pointers to the category ops structs, which may be NULL if the subdev driver does not support anything from that category.
+The top-level ops struct contains pointers to the category ops structs, which may be NULL if the subdev driver does yest support anything from that category.

 It looks like this: